- What is MAPS?

 The MAPS 4 public input process began in fall 2018 last when the Mayor and City Council invited residents to share ideas for potential MAPS 4.
 Mayor David Holt shared some of the ideas received as of early 2019 in his annual State of the City address.

 In summer 2019, the Council called a series of special public meetings to hear presentations on some of the ideas.
 The Council voted Aug.
 27, 2019, to approve MAPS 4 and call an election Dec.
 10, 2019.
 Voters approved the sales tax to fund MAPS 4 in the election.

 The sales tax is expected to raise $978 million over eight years, debt-free, funded by a temporary penny sales tax.
-It will takes effect April 1, 2019 upon the expiration of the Better Streets, Safer City temporary sales tax, so the Oklahoma City sales tax rate will stay the same.
+It began April 1, 2020, upon the expiration of the Better Streets, Safer City temporary sales tax, so the Oklahoma City sales tax rate stays the same.